robertbraeutigam/scan/README.md

 Devices must always announce themselves when they become available on the local network.
 They must send their static address with the UDP packet (type 02) as above.

+#### Link-Local Address Selection

+Devices may choose to auto-select an IP address if a DHCP server is not available, following RFC3927.

+To do this the above specification instructs devices to choose an IP address randomly, and then "claim" and "defend" this choose IP address.
+SCAN devices may select an IP address this way, with the following extensions:

+* The random generator initialization must include the device's static public key to make it unique.
+* The probe to see whether a particular IP address is taken must be a UDP wildcard query as described above.
+As all devices are required to answer, if some device answers with the selected IP, the test fails.
+* If no devices answer with the candidate IP address inside 1 second, the device is free to claim the address.
+The claim is the Announcement above.
+* If at any time there is another claim with the same IP by another device, this device must immediately close all connections and repeat this process of finding another suitable IP address.

+This method obviously only works with SCAN devices.
+If there are other devices claiming IPs on the network by some other means (through ARP for example), the SCAN devices should be configured to use their own exclusive network address segment.

 ## Application Layer